Co-membership FAQs

 Do co-members participate in elected leadership?

-Co-members can be elected to the Community Forum, which is made up of the Executive Committee plus five co-members.
-The Executive Committee serves the President both as an advisory group and as a decision-making group.
+Co-members can be elected to the Community Forum, which is made up of vowed members and co-members.
+The Executive Committee, which is all vowed members, serves the President both as an advisory group and as a decision-making group.
 The Community Forum advises the President on decisions that pertain to mission.

 Co-members may be coordinators of networks and committees and serve in any other capacity within the Community that is not restricted to vowed members.
 These positions are not usually elected but are chosen by the networks and committees.